Image Credit: Darrenconstant / Pixabay

 So what is this stuff?
 Creatine is naturally produced in amino acids, and is also acquired when eating red meat and fish.
 It’s not a foreign substance you’re introducing that’s new to your body.
 Creatine is already in your system and plays a huge role in athletic performance.

 Your primary energy source is a molecule called adenosine triphosphate (ATP).
 The more you have of this, the more energy you’ll have and the better you’ll perform.
 As these energy stores become depleted, you hit “the wall” and are completely drained of energy.

 Creatine helps replenish these ATP stores.
 The more creatine in your system, the faster you’ll replenish your ATP, and the better you’ll perform.

-The bottleneck with this scenario, is limited to how you aqcuire creatine.
-You would have to eat an unreasaonable amount of red meat every day to see a significant increase in creatine stores.
+The bottleneck with this scenario, is limited to how you acquire creatine.
+You would have to eat an unreasonable amount of red meat every day to see a significant increase in creatine stores.

 That’s why supplementation becomes more effective, compared to just getting creatine through natural food sources.

 See Also: Exercises that burn the most fat

 How To Use Creatine

 If you’re a bodybuilder or a competitive athlete you’re likely on some type of “cycling program”.
 Meaning you do something for 6-8 weeks, take a few weeks off, then resume the program again.
 This is often used to counter your body’s adaptive mechanism that limits progress.

 Creatine is one of the few supplements that doesn’t need to be cycled.
 Once you start using creatine you can use it for as long as it’s beneficial without needing to pause supplementation.